 Count Olaf: ...or my name isn't whatever I just told you my name is!

-- A running gag is Count Olaf taking on a variety of "disguises" that the children can instantly see through.
-And as in the books, somehow, everyone else somehow misses it's Olaf despite the kids openly saying "that's Count Olaf".
+- A running gag is Count Olaf taking on a variety of "disguises" that the children can instantly recognize.
+And as in the books, somehow, everyone else misses it's Olaf despite the kids openly saying "that's Count Olaf".
 Or when he fails to remember his own alias.

 - His acting troupe falls into this too.
 In part 2 of "The Reptile Room", the Hook-Handed Man, disguised as a detective, wears false hands which are plastic and don't move—Mr. Poe looks right at them and declares that this can't be the Hook-Handed Man because he has normal hands.
 Oh, and they left the second "o" out of "Coroner" on their van.